ivevasiljevic/ivevasiljevic/README.md

 - 👋 Hi, I’m @ivevasiljevic
-- 👀 I’m interested in Android Development
+- 👀 I’m a Android Developer @ Profico
 - 🌱 I’m currently a student at FESB (Computing) in Split.
 Currently I am learning Modern Android Development (MAD), also at FESB I came across a lot interesting subjects.
 Such as Unity Game Development, GatsbyJS, Machine Learning, Creating compiler for COOL and other.

 <!---